The Resy Hit List: Where In Austin You’ll Want to Eat Right Now

 2. Birdie’s East Side

-For date night, Birdie’s has established itself recently as the go-to spot — whether you’re crossing town or flying in, given the national attention heaped on owners Tracy Malechek and Arjav Ezekiel.
+Birdie’s has established itself as a go-to spot — whether you’re crossing town or flying in, given the national attention that continues for owners Tracy Malechek and Arjav Ezekiel.
 Their menu is slim but thoughtful and changes regularly.
 The roasted sweet potato with crispy shallots and beef tartare are favorites, and don’t miss the pastas, or the ever-changing large plates of fish and meat.
 (Snapper with lemon potatoes was a recent satisfying option.)
 Since quantities are limited and you order at the counter, come early to be sure you don’t have to wait long, or miss out on any star items.
 But if you hit a long line, enjoy a glass of wine while you wait, and debate what you’re going to order.
 It’s the Birdie’s way.

 Find more info here.